laurarnichols/defectCrossSections/LSF/DOC/phononsInput.md

 After that, the file begins looping.
 For each q point, there will first be a line like
 ```
-     q = (    <phonF column> )
+     q = (    <phonQ column> )
 ```
-where the vales in the parentheses go into a column in the `phonF` array.
+where the vales in the parentheses go into a column in the `phonQ` array.
 After a blank line, the file has another inner loop over the modes.
 For each mode, there will be

 ```